ghstx9/Portfolio1/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:4321/`
+4. Open your browser and navigate to `http://localhost:4321/` or whatever local your terminal said.